 BRP's origins date back to 1937 when founder Joseph-Armand Bombardier obtained his first patent for a tracked vehicle used for travelling on snow.
+In 1959, the Company gave birth to the recreational snowmobile by introducing the first lightweight single-track two-passenger snowmobile under the Ski-Doo brand.

-In 1970, the Company acquired the maker of Rotax engines.
+In 1968, the Company launched the industry's first personal watercraft under the Sea-Doo brand, and in 1970, the Company acquired the maker of Rotax engines.
 In 1989, the Company acquired the Finnish company Nordtrac Oy, the maker of the Lynx brand of snowmobiles.
 A decade later, the Company entered a new powersports category when it began selling all-terrain vehicles ("ATVs"), which are now branded Can-Am.
 In 2001, the Company acquired the outboard engine related assets of Outboard Marine Corporation (OMC), including the Evinrude and Johnson brands.